bareMinerals Ageless 10% Phyto ProCollagen Firming Anti-Age Cream

 Emollients help your skin stay smooth and soft.
 It does so by creating a film on top of the skin that helps trap moisture in.

-Learn more about Glyceryl Stearate SeCoconut Alkanes is created from the fatty-acids of coconut oil.
-It is volatile, meaning it evaporates from the skin.
+Learn more about Glyceryl Stearate SeCoconut Alkanes is a lightweight, plant-derived emollient and solvent made from the fatty acids of coconut oil.

 Learn more about Coconut AlkanesWe don't have a description for Diheptyl Succinate yet.

-Learn more about Simmondsia Chinensis Seed OilCeramide NP is a type of ceramide.
+Learn more about Simmondsia Chinensis Seed OilCeramide NP (formerly known as Ceramide 3) is one of the skin's naturally occurring lipids.

 Learn more about Ceramide NPTocopheryl Acetate is AKA Vitamin E. It is an antioxidant and protects your skin from free radicals.
 Free radicals damage the skin by breaking down collagen.